ANALYTICS SOLUTIONS2025-07-07⏱️ 14 minutes

 Personalization and audience segmentation

-At present, 73% of people expect companies to understand their requirements and serve accordingly.
+Currently, 73% of people expect companies to understand their needs and serve them accordingly.

-Food and beverage companies use data analytics to segment their audience base, personalizing marketing strategies to relate to various groups.
+Food and beverage companies utilize data analytics to segment their audience base, allowing them to personalize marketing strategies tailored to various groups.

-The objective of this technique is to make marketing content more relevant and link with the targeted audience, resulting in higher customer response rates.
+The objective of this technique is to make marketing content more relevant and targeted to the audience, resulting in higher customer response rates.

 Improving marketing ROI

-After analyzing which products are getting higher views, clicks or purchase, companies can achieve higher ROI by focusing on marketing efforts.
+After analyzing which products are generating higher views, clicks, or purchases, companies can achieve a higher ROI by focusing their marketing efforts.

 This approach can reduce efforts and increase the accuracy of marketing techniques.